de-mklinger/exec/README.md

 When a program produces output on stdout or stderr, this output is usually buffered on the OS level up to a certain amount.
 When the buffer is full but the program still produces output, it is possible that the program blocks.
-To avoid this, it is required to read all output from the program.
+To avoid this, it is required to read or discard all output from the program.

 ### Reading output requires threads